CodepathFinalProject/Bibliophile/README.md

 * [ ] Once Buyer has received the book, Buyer can click "CONFIRMED" and the transaction will take place

 Profile
-* [ ] Clicking the Profile tab will take you to the Profile activity
+* [X] Clicking the Profile tab will take you to the Profile activity
 * [X] User can sign out of Facebook
 * [ ] User can view and change his home address
-* [ ] User can connect or disconnect his Venmo account

 The following **stretch** functionality is completed:
 * [ ] Onboarding animation telling you how the app works